vekatze/neut/book/src/statements.md

 ## `foreign`

 `foreign` declares functions that is defined in linked objects.
-It should look like the below:
+It should look like the following:

 ```neut
 foreign {